jncameron/checkers/README.md

 * User can see total win/loss record
 * User can see best win/loss and worst win/loss opponent records

-GameChat:
+GamePlay:
-* Does not scroll all the way to the bottom on new message
+* Give user the option to choose game with/without mandatory jumps